sngular/kloadgen/README.md

 ## Special Thanks

 * We would like to special thanks to [pepper-box](https://github.com/GSLabDev/pepper-box) for give us the base to create this plugin and the main ideas about how to face it.

+## Notes
+<a name="schematype">1</a>: Selection between AVRO or JSON wil be done by chose the serializer class here or "io.confluent.kafka.serializers.KafkaAvroSerializer" or "io.confluent.kafka.serializers.json.KafkaJsonSchemaSerializer" for now.
+We are working in a better way to identify the schema.